 OKEX has one of the most extensive offerings of supported cryptocurrencies in the exchange industry.
 At the time of writing, more than 130 cryptocurrencies and supported, across over 300 different pairs.

-Alongside the likes of eToro, OKEX is one of the few exchanges that allows you to short cryptocurrencies.
+Alongside the likes of Coinbase, OKEX is one of the few exchanges that allows you to short cryptocurrencies.
 However, we should note that this feature is only available for a select few coins.
-At eToro, you can short 15 major cryptocurrencies.
+At Coinbase, you can short 15 major cryptocurrencies.

 OKEX does not have a live chat facility.
 Instead, you can contact the team via telephone 24/7 (Hong Kong or Canada toll number), or alternatively, by email.